afafbioinfo/IPANEMAP/README.md

       python2.7 IPANEMAP.py [--RNA rnafile.fa] [--cond c1 c2 ...]

-The method will run with a configuration specified within `IPANEMAP.cfg`, optionnally overriding the RNA using the `--RNA` command-line option, and the  list of conditions with the `--cond` option.
+The method will run with a configuration specified within `IPANEMAP.cfg`, optionnally overriding the RNA using the `--RNA` command-line option, and the  list of conditions with the `--cond` option (see below for more details).

 ## Input files

 ### Reactivity/soft constraints file format
-IPANEMAP expects to find reactivities in  a file `{SoftConstraintsDir}/{RNA}{Cond}.txt`, where the meaning of the various variables is made clear below.
+IPANEMAP expects to find reactivities for a condition `{Cond}` in  a file `{SoftConstraintsDir}/{RNA}{Cond}.txt`, where `{RNA}` is the name of the chosen RNA (ie the name of the input FASTA file, minus its extension), and `{SoftConstraintsDir}` is the general folder where reactivities are located.

 The content of a reactivity file is simply a list of position/value pairs providing a reactivity for each position.
 Values are expected to be loosely normalized, and fall in the [0,1] interval (except for a few outliers), with negative numbers mainly indicating missing values.